C4RR0T02/Server-and-Cloud-Security/Securing Windows Server 2019.md

 Spyware

-    Software that tracks the system inputs and activiteis to gather information and credentials
+    Software that tracks the system inputs and activities to gather information and credentials

 ---